 What a revelation for the young teenager I was at the time!
-Despite the fact that I have not always been able to apply these tips through lack of perseverance, I can tell you that some of the lines affected me deeply to the point that even today, 40 years later, some of the proverbs are like a leitmotiv, to boost me.
+Despite the fact that I have not always been able to apply these tips through a lack of perseverance, I can tell you that some of the lines affected me deeply to the point that even today, 40 years later, some of the proverbs are like a leitmotiv, to boost me.

 Olivier talks enthusiastically about the book How to win friends and influence people: “Dale Carnegie seems to write as he speaks, staying very concrete, concise and relevant, and using many examples from real life”.
-I would add: he does this in all his books and does so by telling the story of a monarch or a manual labourer or by describing the life of a movie star, each the product of challenges they have overcome.
+I would add: he does this in all his books and does so by telling the story of a monarch or a manual laborer or by describing the life of a movie star, each the product of challenges they have overcome.

 Reading “How to stop worrying” allows us to live these concepts that are so easily described and understand how to apply them on a daily basis.

-Real life stories fans will be thrilled, stimulated and encouraged!
+Real-life stories fans will be thrilled, stimulated, and encouraged!

-- Dale Carnegie sprinkled his book “How to Stop Worrying and Start Living” of with tasty, informative and captivating anecdotes.
+- Dale Carnegie sprinkled his book “How to Stop Worrying and Start Living” of with tasty, informative, and captivating anecdotes.

-- Realistic, lucid and persuasive positivism
+- Realistic, lucid, and persuasive positivism

 - Essential and eternal principles that anyone can apply